Welding Safety Tips and Hazards for Beginner Welders

 Lack of proper welding gear that is personal protective equipment (PPE) increases the chances of the operator of facing common risks such as burns as a result of exposure to rays from the arch.
 The correct PPE ensures free movement on top of providing protection from welding risks.

-Choose leathered and flame resistant gear for durability and protection from the common risk of burns.
+Experts from The Drill press mechanic suggested to Choose leathered and flame resistant gear for durability and protection from the common risk of burns.
 This is because other materials such as nylon or polyester will melt when exposed to extra heat.

 Other safety considerations